Skip to main content

 Before you walk out that door

 Assume you are a media writer with an assignment in hand.
 It helps to have a plan for information gathering before you start.
-These are suggested steps.

-Step 1: Almost every media professional gathers as much information within their organization as they can before they start looking to set up interviews and search for external documents and data.
+Almost every media professional gathers as much information within their organization as they can before they start looking to set up interviews and search for external documents and data.

-In newspapers historically, this would have meant a trip to "the morgue," which is the internal archive where past newspapers are cataloged and stored along with finding aids.
-Finding aids are tools used in libraries and other archives that help people narrow down their searches and find what they are looking for.
+In newspapers, historically, this would have meant a trip to "the morgue," which is the internal archive where past newspapers are cataloged and stored along with finding aids.
+Finding aids are tools used in libraries and archives that help people narrow down their searches and find what they are looking for.

 Additional in-house information often comes from colleagues and co-workers.
 Media professionals regularly attend all-hands strategy sessions, information sessions, small team meetings etc., and although there are at times meetings that "could have been an email," it is necessary for an organization to share knowledge internally before those who gather information externally get to work with outside sources.